Best rates guaranteed

 The Château d’Amboise

-Its elegant silhouette, perched on a promontory, offers breathtaking panoramas of the valley.
-In the Saint-Hubert Chapel, according to tradition, lies Leonardo da Vinci, whose influence still marks Amboise.
-Stroll through the royal apartments, the ramparts, and the hanging gardens, where history and poetry intertwine.
+Just a 5-minute drive (7 kilometers from Château des Arpentis) stands the Royal Château of Amboise, a stone sentinel overlooking the Loire River in all its magnificence.
+This heritage gem was the preferred residence of French kings during the Renaissance, notably Charles VIII and Francis I, who attracted artists, scholars, and visionary minds.
+Its elegant silhouette, perched on a promontory, offers breathtaking panoramic views of the valley.
+According to tradition, Leonardo da Vinci, whose influence still marks Amboise, is buried in the Chapel of Saint-Hubert.
+Stroll through the royal apartments, along the ramparts, and through the hanging gardens, where history and poetry intertwine.

 Château Clos Lucé